Mutiny on the Bounty (1962 film): Plot

-With nothing left to lose, Christian takes command of the ship and sets Bligh and the loyalist members of the crew adrift in the longboat with a compass and meager rations, telling them to make for the island of Tofua.
-Bligh, bent on revenge, avoids Tofua and the rest of the islands by lying to his loyalists about the locals there practicing cannibalism, and instead crossing the Pacific westward in order to reach the Dutch colony of Kupang at the island of Timor.
-He returns to Britain with remarkable speed and weeks later, a court martial exonerates Bligh of any misdeeds for the loss of the Bounty and recommends an expedition to arrest the mutineers and bring them to trial.
-The court also comes to the conclusion that the appointment of Bligh as Captain of the Bounty was a mistake.
+With nothing left to lose, Christian seizes command of the ship and sets Bligh and a group of loyalists adrift in the longboat with a compass and meager rations, telling them to make for the island of Tofua.
+Bligh, bent on revenge, avoids Tofua and the rest of the islands by lying to his loyalists about the locals there practicing cannibalism, and instead crossing the Pacific westward in order to reach the Dutch colony of Kupang at Timor.
+He returns to Britain with remarkable speed and weeks later, a court-martial exonerates Bligh of any misdeeds for the loss of the Bounty and recommends an expedition to arrest the mutineers and bring them to trial.
+To Bligh's dismay, however, the court also determines that his appointment to command Bounty was a mistake.
 This conclusion is based on the fact that several superb officers with commendable records participated in the mutiny against him.

-In the meantime, Christian sails back to Tahiti to pick up supplies, Maimiti and the girlfriends of the crew.
-They sail to several islands until they reach Pitcairn Island, which is marked incorrectly on the charts and would be virtually impossible for the British Navy to find because all charts reflect the same error.
-However, once on Pitcairn, Christian decides that it is their duty to return to Britain and testify to Bligh's wrongdoing, and he asks his men to sail with him.
-To prevent this possibility, Mills and the rest set the Bounty on fire and Christian is fatally burned after retrieving (and eventually losing) the ship's sextant.
-Christian dies in Maimiti's arms as the Bounty burns and sinks.
+Christian sails back to Tahiti to pick up supplies, Maimiti and the girlfriends of the crew.
+They sail for a permanent home until reaching Pitcairn Island, which is marked incorrectly on British naval charts and would therefore be impossible to find.
+However, once on Pitcairn, Christian decides to sail home, fearing that Bligh will be exonerated without his testimony.
+In response, Mills orders the Bounty set aflame while Christian is searching for Bligh's sextant.
+The mortally burned Christian escapes and dies next to Maimiti as the flaming Bounty sinks.